Hawzen/hdp/README.md

 # Experiment #2:
 At first I expected this experiment to be straight-forward (spoilers: it was NOT).
 How could it not..?

-I planned to deploy my server on a machine using a cheap cloud provider like Digital Ocean—then I'd send all sorts of packets to it, UDP, TCP, my own protocol, you name it.
-Gathering statistics about packet drop, latency, whatever, then I'd make conclusions about the feasibility of not using UDP/TCP
+I planned to deploy my server on a machine using a cheap cloud provider like Digital Ocean—then I'd send all sorts of packets to it, TCP, UDP, my own protocol, you name it.
+Gathering statistics about packet drop, latency, whatever, then I'd make conclusions about the feasibility of not using TCP/UDP

 Simple!